Adobe Creek Reservoir: State wildlife area

-The lake and the immediate area around it make up the Adobe Creek Reservoir State Wildlife Area.
-Fishing is the wildlife area's chief activity.
-Specifically, anglers can catch black crappie, blue catfish, channel catfish, freshwater drum, largemouth bass, saugeye, walleye, and wiper.
+The lake and the immediate area around made up the former Adobe Creek Reservoir State Wildlife Area.
+In 2026, the lake's owner decided to end its lease with Colorado Parks and Wildlife, effectively ending public access to the lake and the area around it.
+Fishing was the wildlife area's chief activity.
+Specifically, anglers were able to catch black crappie, blue catfish, channel catfish, freshwater drum, largemouth bass, saugeye, walleye, and wiper.